lummwastaken/lummwastaken/README.md

 # About me
-I am an 19 y/o developer from Idaho, United States.
+Artist and hobbyist programmer, 21, from Idaho, United States.

-I have basic knowledge of java and c++, and am a competent artist in some other respects.